pywebdesign/docker-rails-dev/README.md

 ##Usage
 Install Docker, try google!

-run
-. setup.sh
+1. run:
+`. setup.sh`
+1. wait...
+1. then:
+`docker-compose up`

 look your new server is running on localhost:3000

 ##customize
-You can easyly remove postgis by changing line 8 in fig.yml to:
+You can easyly add postgis by changing line 8 in fig.yml to:
-image: postgresql
+`image: "pywebdesign/postgis"`

+Be sure to also change line 2 in database.setup.yml file to:
+`adapter: postgis`